ntpresby/ntpresby.github.io/_committees/theological-examining.md

   author: ''
 important_dates:
 - dates: []
-  name: All Written Exams Submitted Back to the Charman and/or Clerk of the TEC
+  name: All Written Exams Submitted Back to the Charman and/or Clerk of the TEC no later than ten days before oral exams with the committee.
 - dates:
   - date: 2021-07-22 09:00:00 -0500
   - date: 2021-10-21 09:00:00 -0500